Team-4D2/Coursework-1/Chapter 1 - Problem Specification/requirements/final_user_requirements.md

-### User Requirements (Society Members):

-- note, names used as H2 to indicate allocation of workload

-## Lewis
+## Society Member requirements

-- users should be able to log in / register
+1. Users should be able to log in / register

-- users should be able to join multiple societies
+2. Users should be able to join multiple societies

-- users should be able to contact a societies' committee
+3. Users should be able to contact a societies' committee

-- users should be able toggle on/off notifications for a societies' feed
+4. Users should be able toggle on/off notifications for a societies' feed

-- users should be able to interact with posts
+5. Users should be able to interact (vote in polls / like / tag (invite) friends to event) with posts
-    - vote in polls
-    - like
-    - reply to the comittee

- ## Nickyyl
-- users should be able to add a single societies' event to their device calander
+6. Users should be able to add a single societies' event to their device calendar

-- users should be able to add all a socities event's to their device calander
+7. Users should be able to add all a societies’ events to their device calendar

-- users should be able to view a guest list
+8. Users should be able to view a guest list

-- users should be able to RSVP to an event
+9. Users should be able to RSVP to an event

-- users should be able to 'invite' friends to a society event (like a facebook poke)
-    - users should be able to add society members as their friends
+10. Users should be able to add society members as their friends

         - users should be able to see a list of society members
-    - users should be able to see distinctive features of an event they are invited to

-### User Requirements (Comittee Members, for their society):

-## Michael
+## Committee Member requirements

-- users should be able to upload a post with a combination of text / images
+11. Users should be able to manage posts (create / modify)

     - users should be able to 'link' their post to an event

-- users should be able to manage events
+12. Users should be able to manage (create / modify) events
-    - create an event
-    - modify an event's details

     - switch an event's status (to public / private / scheduled)

     - link a post

-- users should be able to respond to a raised concern/question
+13. Users should be able to respond to a society member